vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 The roles of these vantage6 components are as follows:

--   A (central) **server** coordinates communication with clients and nodes.
+-   A (central) **server** that acts as communication hub between clients and nodes.
 The server tracks the status of the computation requests and handles administrative functions such as authentication and authorization.

--   **Node(s)** have access to data and execute algorithms
+-   **Node(s)** have access to the local data and execute algorithms

--   **Clients** (i.e. users or applications) request computations from the nodes via the client
+-   **Clients** (i.e. users or applications) request computations from the nodes via the client.
+For example the user can use the vantage6 user interface or python-client and a third-party application can make use of the vantage6 API.

 -   **Algorithms** are scripts that are run on the sensitive data.
 Each algorithm is packaged in a Docker image; the node pulls the image from a Docker registry and runs it on the local data.
 Note that the node owner can control which algorithms are allowed to run on their data.